prb28/vscode-amiga-wks-example/README.md

 - Get the binaries from the github [releases](https://github.com/prb28/vscode-amiga-assembly/releases)

 ## Setup VSCode
-- Launch VSCode and install the extension
+- Launch VSCode and install the *Amiga Assembly Extension* extension
-- Rename the config files the .vscode/settgins-xxxx.json and .vscode/launch-xxx.json

-`.vscode\settings-windows_x64.json -> .vscode\settings.json`

-`.vscode\launch-windows_x64.json -> .vscode\launch.json`

-- **Check the paths** in these files
+- Open the workspace **File/Open Workspace...** -> Select the **corresponding file to your OS**

-## Build the assembly file
+## Debug the application
 - Open the 'gencode.s' file
-## Debug the application
 - Add a breakpoint to the file
-- Type F5 to start debugging

-## Build for Windows of Linux
+- **Select the debug launch configuration corresponding to your OS** and press *start debugging*

+## Binaries used to build and debug the assembly
 - Build [VASM](http://sun.hasenbraten.de/vasm/index.php?view=main)
 - Build [VLINK](http://sun.hasenbraten.de/vlink/index.php?view=main)
 - Build a modified version of [Fs-UAE](https://github.com/prb28/fs-uae)
 - Download/Build [CAPSTONE](http://www.capstone-engine.org/download.html)
-- Modify the settings and the launch configuration to this new binaries